-Areas of expertise: Environmental economics; climate change; natural hazards; geographical information system (GIS)
+Areas of expertise: Environmental economics; climate change; natural hazards; geographical information system (GIS), spatial econometrics.

-I am a Visiting Assistant Professor of Economics at the Keough School of Global Affair at the University of Notre Dame.
-I am also an affiliated faculty at the Environmental Change Initiative and a supporting faculty for the Minor Program in Sustainability Studies.
-I earned a Ph.D. in economics from Florida International University (FIU) in 2016 and a master’s degree in policy economics from the University of Illinois at Urbana Champaign (UIUC) in 2011.
+I am an Assistant Teaching Professor of Economics and Technology for Development at the Keough School of Global Affair at the University of Notre Dame.
+I am also an affiliated faculty at the Environmental Change Initiative (ECI), Environmental Humanities Initiative (EHUM), Lucy Family Institute for Data & Society, and Minor Program in Sustainability Studies.
+I earned a Ph.D. in economics from Florida International University (FIU) in 2016 and a Master’s degree in policy economics from the University of Illinois at Urbana Champaign (UIUC) in 2011.

 My research focuses on topics in Environmental and Natural Resource Economics, with emphasis on the economic aspects of climate change adaptation and natural hazard risk mitigation.
 I am also interested in interdisciplinary studies between energy, agriculture, development, socioeconomics, and geography to integrate multiple disciplines and techniques.
 I am particularly interested in applying GIS techniques to spatial cost-benefit analysis of complex environmental issues.